box/box-content-preview/README.md

 Browser Support
 ---------------
 * Desktop Chrome, Firefox, Safari, Edge, and Internet Explorer 11
-* Limited support for mobile web - previews will render but some controls may not work, full support will come soon!
+* Limited support for mobile web - previews will render but some controls may not work

-The browser needs to have the Promise API implemented.
-If not, it can be polyfilled by including a promise library (e.g. Bluebird - https://cdn.jsdelivr.net/bluebird/latest/bluebird.min.js) before including any other script.
+Preview uses the Promise object.
+If your browser doesn't support Promises, they can be polyfilled by including a promise library (e.g. Bluebird - https://cdn.jsdelivr.net/bluebird/latest/bluebird.min.js) before including any other script.

 Current Version
 ---------------